my-projects-seb0927/freeCodeCamp-Python_Backend_Web_Development_Course/Django Notes.md

 >**Superuser account**
 > *seb0927 - admin1234*

+# Building A Blog With Django - Part 2
 > **Time stamp:** 7:12:10

+In this section, we create a Blog using Django.
+Go and watch the video if you want to know how it was done!

+>**Superuser account**
+> *seb0927 - admin1234*

+# Building A Weather App With Django - Part 1
 > **Time stamp:** 7:25:48

+# Building A Weather App With Django - Part 2
 > **Time stamp:** 7:45:17

+# Building A Realtime Chat Application With Django - Part 1
 > **Time stamp:** 8:03:06

+# Building A Realtime Chat Application With Django - Part 2
 > **Time stamp:** 8:50:11

+# Django Rest Framework Crash Course
 > **Time stamp:** 9:07:59